Faculty / Staff

 Christopher Reilly, DVM, MAS, DACVP

-Dr. Reilly is board certified in anatomic pathology, with a special interest in ophthalmic pathology.
-He received his DVM from The Cummings School of Veterinary Medicine at Tufts University in 2002, followed by a small animal internship at the Animal Medical Center in New York City.
-From there, he completed a fellowship in comparative ocular pathology with Dr. Dick Dubielzig at the Comparative Ocular Pathology Laboratory of Wisconsin at UW, Madison.
-He received his anatomic pathology training at UC Davis followed by a 1 year stint working in corporate diagnostics before returning to UC Davis in October of 2008.
-He is currently initiating a mail-in ocular pathology service for area veterinarians and ophthalmologists, and will be getting involved in glaucoma research with the UC Medical and Veterinary Schools.
-At UC Davis, he is active in training residents and 4th year veterinary students in pathology, as well as holding joint rounds with the Ophthalmology Service at the VMTH.
-When not immersed in ocular pathology, Dr. Reilly enjoys playing the drums, listening to music, and his dog, Morgan.
+Dr. Reilly received his DVM from Tufts University in 2002, then completed a small animal internship at the Animal Medical Center in New York.
+Following a fellowship in comparative ocular pathology with Dr. Dick Dubielzig at the University of Wisconsin-Madison and anatomic pathology training at UC Davis, he worked in corporate diagnostics for 1 year before returning to UC Davis in 2008.
+He runs a mail-in ocular pathology service, conducts glaucoma research at the UC Medical and Veterinary Schools, and trains residents and veterinary students in pathology.
+When not immersed in ocular pathology, Dr. Reilly enjoys playing with his dogs.

 Christopher Murphy, DVM, PhD, DACVO

-Dr. Murphy has appointments as a professor of comparative ophthalmology in the School of Medicine's Department of Ophthalmology and Vision Sciences, and in the School of Veterinary Medicine's Department of Surgical and Radiological Sciences.
-Dr. Murphy is investigating: 1) modulation of cell behaviors by biophysical cues, with relevance to the design of improved cell culture ware, surgical implants and understanding disease processes; 2) development of improved organ preservation media, by which to markedly extend the length of time an intact organ can be stored; 3) engineering-inspired approaches to "engineer" a wound bed to promote healing; 4) optical performance in animals that evolved in response to challenging environmental conditions
+Dr. Murphy has appointments in the School of Medicine’s Department of Ophthalmology and Vision Sciences, and the School of Veterinary Medicine’s Department of Surgical and Radiological Sciences.
+Dr. Murphy is investigating: 1) modulation of cell behaviors by biophysical cues, with relevance to the design of improved cell culture ware, surgical implants and understanding disease processes; 2) engineering-inspired approaches to “engineer” a wound bed to promote healing; 3) optical performance in animals that evolved in response to challenging environmental conditions.

 Sara M. Thomasy, DVM, PhD, DACVO